Paul-Atreides/FxOS-OSM-Mapper-HNo/README.md

 FxOS-OSM-Mapper-HNo
 ===================

-App to add house numbers and address tags to the OpenStreetMap database
+App for Firefox OS to map house numbers and address tags to the OpenStreetMap database.